LifeStraw Personal Water Filter

 The compass will get you moving in the right direction but when night descends you’ll need a strong dependable light source and the J5 Tactical flashlight is that and more.
 The J5 produces an incredibly intense beam from a single AA battery.
 It’s essential survival gear that can be seen from miles away so even if you can’t see anyone else there’s a good chance someone else will see you.

-The J5 fits neatly into the palm of your hand so there’s no excuse for not making it part of your survival gear.
+This tactical flashlight fits neatly into the palm of your hand so there’s no excuse for not making it part of your survival gear.
 It produces 300 lumens of intense, focused light, has 3 operational modes – high, low and strobe (particularly handy in emergencies) – and is tough as nails so you don’t have to worry about damaging it.
 It’s the kind of rugged, dependable companion you want with you if you’re lost or injured and it will greatly increase your chances of enjoying a successful resolution to your situation.

 - BrandJ5 Tactical Flashights